Grand Grimoire: In popular culture

+The 1989 horror film Warlock features a "Grand Grimoire" as the core plot device, which is equated with the Key of Solomon and Book of Shadows.

 The 2007 novel God's Demon by Wayne Barlowe features most of the Grand Grimoire's named demons as characters, including Sargatanas as its protagonist.

 In its 2014-15 second season, the Fox TV series Sleepy Hollow presents the Grand Grimoire as once owned by occultist John Dee and coveted by an evil warlock named Solomon Kent.
 It became possessed by one of the series' antagonists, Henry Parrish, and helped cause the demise of protagonist Katrina Crane.

-The killer of Bibaa Henry and Nicole Smallman in Kingsbury, London in 2020, had invoked Lucifuge Rofocale prior to the killings.
+Danyal Hussein, the killer of Bibaa Henry and Nicole Smallman in Kingsbury, London in 2020, claimed to have invoked Lucifuge Rofocale prior to the killings.
 He hoped that by sacrificing their lives to the demon, he would win a lottery.
+Hussein had promised to "sacrifice" at least six women every six months in a handwritten agreement with the devil, signed with his own blood.